-As mentioned before, overactive thyroid (hyperthyroidism) is generally a relapsing-remitting illness, which means symptoms may return after treatment.
+As mentioned before, having an overactive thyroid gland (hyperthyroidism) is generally a relapsing-remitting illness, which means symptoms may return after treatment.
 If you feel unwell following treatment you should return to your doctor.
 Your GP should be able to advise you on the type of symptoms to look out for.

 What would happen if I didn't take antithyroid medicines?